Mikkomario/Utopia-Scala/Reach/README.md

     extend either **FromContextFactory** or **FromGenericContextFactory**
     - This will enable implicit conversions from your companion object into Ccff or Gccff
     - This is assuming you want to use the context classes.
 If you don't, don't have the factory class extend anything.
+- Note, it may be useful to utilize the **Reach Coder** utility application in order to get a head start in custom component creation.

 When building form windows, you will deal with the following classes:
 - **InteractionWindowFactory** or **InputWindowFactory**